CMSgov/dpc-static-site/common/docsV1.md

 </div>

 1. Select the environment (top right): Data at the Point of Care Sandbox
-2. Fill in your key-id: This is the DPC ID of your public key, which is returned to you when the public key is uploaded to the DPC Portal.
+2. Fill in your key_id: This is the DPC ID of your public key, which is returned to you when the public key is uploaded to the DPC Portal.
 You need this to generate a JWT, which will be exchanged for an access token.
 3. Add the following values to your vault
     - client_token: Your [client token](#step-two-client-tokens) is generated through the DPC Portal.
 Be sure to save a copy of your token in a safe place.
     - PRIVATE_KEY: If you do not already have your public and private keys, please generate your [public/private](#step-three-public-keys) key pair through the DPC Portal.